shee0060/ecommerce-pattern-library/patterns/cards/README.md

   width: 300
   background-color: "--color-primary"
   padding: 20
-no-button:
+no-button-light:
   description:  |
-    The card with no button is used when there is only icons and paragraphs needed.
+    The light card with no button is used when there is only icons and paragraphs needed.
   width: 300
+no-button-dark:
+  description:  |
+    The dark card with no button is used when there is only icons and paragraphs needed.
+  width: 300
+no-button-white:
+  description:  |
+    The light card with white drop shadow is only used on dark backgrounds.
+  width: 300
+  background-color: "--color-primary"
+  padding: 20
 ---

 Cards are used to showcase important information and lead users to other pages on the website.
 Some cards are used to relay information to the user and provide icon imagery of description.